 - Per diem allowance is not provided. - Accommodation is arranged by the Graduate School, generally through a travel package.
 When the travel package is arranged, accommodation will be selected by the Graduate School.
-If the travel includes a personal stay, accommodation should be arranged by the student, and only accommodation during business days will be later reimbursed up to the maximum amount as stipulated in the appendix.
+If the travel includes a personal stay, accommodation should be arranged by the student, and only accommodation during business days will be later reimbursed up to the maximum amount as stipulated in PRP 26.9 "Appendices & Tables".

-[Personal Stay and Annual Leave]
+[Personal Stay]

-- Students may include a period of annual leave up to three days per travel period as a personal stay, subject to the approval of the Graduate School.
-However, the number of days of personal stay (including annual leave as well as weekends and holidays) should not exceed the number of business days over which the event was held.
+- Students may include a period of Personal Time Off up to three days per travel period as a personal stay, subject to the approval of the Graduate School.
+However, the number of days of personal stay (including Personal Time Off as well as weekends and holidays) should not exceed the number of business days over which the event was held.
 When the allowable days for a personal stay during business travel are exceeded, only half of the business-related airfare will be paid by the Graduate School. - Lodging allowance is not provided during periods of personal stay.
 Weekends and Japanese public holidays immediately before or after the event are also regarded as days of personal stay.
-If there is a weekend or holiday in the middle of an event program that does not include business, and if it is necessary to stay during this break in the event program, then these days are counted as non-business days but are not considered as personal stay and lodging allowance is provided. - OIST does not pay for any expenses or costs related to personal stay activities or any incremental expenses incurred through non-OIST related activities.
+If there is a weekend or holiday in the middle of an event program that does not include business, and if it is necessary to stay during this break in the event program, then these days are counted as non-business days but are not considered as personal stay and lodging allowance is provided.